zajo/appler/readme.md

 Next time you run Appler, you can simply highlight an `.APL` file in the `Directory` window in File Manager and hit `F1` to run it.

+File Manager is also able to save the complete Apple ][ state in a file.
+To do this, when you make a new file in the `Memory` window, select `status` for `Type`.

 ---

 ## Disk Manager